 However, sometimes a 50 oz carpet may be more durable than a 60 oz from a different manufacturer.
 The reason for this is because the 60 oz may have a longer pile than the 50 oz and therefore more weight, while the 50 oz could have a shorter pile length but may be of a much tighter construction than the 60 oz.
 We advise our customers to look for and feel for a density in carpets rather than simply relying on weight descriptions.
 Therefore, we believe it is the density of the pile, or the amount of tufts per square inch (to use an old imperial term) that will deter the breaking or distortion of carpet pile, and help retain the appearance of your new quality carpet.

-We can supply all of the major reputable and established carpet brands, most of which we have on display in our two showrooms at Morpeth and Bedlington.
+We can supply all of the major reputable and established carpet brands, most of which we have on display in our showroom at Morpeth.